trailblazer/trailblazer/README.md

 ## Domain Layer: Operation

 Domain logic happens in `Operation`s: stateless but yet object-oriented instances that encapsulate your business.
-They are extremly reusable, testable and bring background-processing for free.
+They are extremely reusable, easily testable and bring background-processing for free.

 ### Operation